 MP3 is an abbreviation of MPEG Audio Layer-3.
 It's a standard technology and compressed audio format.
 Developed by the Moving Picture Experts Group (MPEG), this file compression format reduces the file size without losing much quality.
 MP3 takes less storage space and contains the ability to store data.

-File Size: The OGG file is much smaller than an MP3 file, which ensures ease in storage and sharing.
+File Size: The OGG file is much smaller than an MP3 file, which ensures ease of storage and sharing.

 Lossy compression: Lossy compression excludes the information, and humans tend to ignore it anyway.
 For OGG and MP3, the compression is almost the same.